Wyatt Kalynuk

-Wyatt Kalynuk (born April 14, 1997) is a Canadian professional ice hockey defenseman for the Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).
-He was selected in the seventh round, 196th overall, by the Philadelphia Flyers in the 2017 NHL Entry Draft.
+Wyatt Kalynuk (born April 14, 1997) is a Canadian professional ice hockey defenseman for Shanghai Dragons of the Kontinental Hockey League (KHL).
+He was selected in the seventh round, 196th overall, by the Philadelphia Flyers in the 2017 NHL entry draft.
 He previously played for the Wisconsin Badgers in the NCAA.

 Early life

 Kalynuk was born on April 14, 1997, in Brandon, Manitoba, and was raised in nearby Virden by parents Leanne and Randy Kalynuk.
 He began playing minor ice hockey with the Virden Minor Hockey Association, and would practice for hours per day at an outdoor rink outside Virden Junior High School.
 Kalynuk says that, while many of his youth hockey teammates aspired to play in the National Hockey League (NHL), he "was just thinking about playing the game for fun".
 His minor hockey career continued with the Southwest Cougars of the Manitoba U-18 'AAA' Hockey League.
 In one season with the U18 AAA Cougars, Kalynuk scored one goal and 17 points in 43 games.